 Visit Sri Mahamariamman Temple

 Sri Mahamariamman Temple is located in George Town Penang.
 It is a big temple that has become one of the most attractive spots to visit in Penang.
 It is the oldest Hindu temple in Penang that offers beautiful ornaments of Indian culture with many god and goddess statues of Hindus.

 You do not need to buy a ticket because it is free of charge.
-You can take some images as you wish except the main altar area.
+You can take some images as you wish except for the main altar area.
 If you want to visit this temple, then you can come between 6.30 am up to 12 pm.

 Explore Old Kek Lok Si Temple

-In addition to Mahamariamman temple, you can also visit other temples such as Kek Lok Si temple.
+In addition to the Mahamariamman temple, you can also visit other temples such as the Kek Lok Si temple.
 It is located in Air Itam Penang and it belongs to the biggest Buddhist temple in Southeast Asia.

-This temple was first built more than one century ago and it is located on a beautiful hill and it adopts Thai temple style with the combination of Chinese typical ornaments.
+This temple was first built more than one century ago it is located on a beautiful hill and it adopts the Thai temple style with a combination of Chinese typical ornaments.
 You can go to this temple by bus from George Town.

 Visit Fort Cornwallis

 Fort Cornwallis is one of the oldest tourist attractions in Penang Malaysia that you must visit to complete your Penang experience.
 It was first built in 1786 and it belongs to a fortress that was used to defend the England colony from their enemies.

 Nowadays, this fortress is no longer used but it has become a nice tourist attraction to learn about the history of Malaysia during the British colonization.